 Line 3 - Dividends

-- Warning: Form 1099-DIV, and the entire tax return, is out-of-scope if there are any entries in boxes 2c, 2d, 9, or 10, or if the “FATCA Filing Requirement” box has been checked.
+- Warning: Form 1099-DIV, and the entire tax return, is out-of-scope if there are any entries in boxes 2c, 2d, 9, or 10, or if the “FATCA Filing Requirement” box is checked.

 - Note for CA returns: CA doesn’t recognize HSA trusts.
-Dividend income earned in such a trust isn’t federally taxed but is taxable for CA – see the section Health Savings Accounts in CA, page 112.
+Dividend income earned in such a trust is taxable for CA – see the section Health Savings Accounts in CA, page 108.

 - The Payer’s Name is required but can be abbreviated.